xavysp/color_restorer/README.md

 # color_restorer
-It is a python implementation for RGB color restoration from a RGB-NIR multispectral image based in Neural Network approach
+It is a python implementation of [Wide-Band Color Imagery Restoration for RGB-NIR Single Sensor Images](http://www.mdpi.com/1424-8220/18/7/2059)

 ## Soon, code and trained parameters